TheGreyGhost/MinecraftByExample/README.md

 ### TileEntities
-  - [MBE20][20] - using a tile entity to store information about a block - also shows examples of using NBT storage -X [MBE21][21] - using the TileEntityRenderer to render unusual shapes or animations
+  - [MBE20][20] - using a tile entity to store information about a block - also shows examples of using NBT storage
+  - X [MBE21][21] - using the TileEntityRenderer to render unusual shapes or animations

 ### Containers (Inventories)
-  -X [MBE30][30] - a simple container for storing items in the world - similar to a Chest -X [MBE31][31] - a functional container such as a Furnace or Crafting Table -X [MBE32][32] - an item (bag of flowers) which can store other items inside it.
+  - X [MBE30][30] - a simple container for storing items in the world - similar to a Chest
+  - X [MBE31][31] - a functional container such as a Furnace or Crafting Table
+  - X [MBE32][32] - an item (bag of flowers) which can store other items inside it.
 Also shows how to use Capability

 ### Recipes (Crafting/Furnace)
   - [MBE35][35] - some typical example crafting recipes and furnace (smelting) recipes